 - If tent pads are covered with snow, camping on other established campsites within a campground is permitted

-- Tent pads are a maximum of three square-meters (10 square-feet) and hold up to two tents and four people in total
+- Tent pads are a maximum of three square-metres (10 square-feet) and hold up to two tents and four people in total

 - You can reserve up to three tent pads at one time, for a maximum total camping party of 12 people

-- Elfin Shelter holds one person per single bunk and two people per double bunk
+- Elfin Lakes Shelter holds one person per single bunk and two people per double bunk

 - You can reserve up to six bunk spaces at one time, for a maximum total camping party of six people

-- A wilderness reservation can have a maximum camping party of 10 people
+- A reservation for the Wilderness Camping Area can have a maximum camping party of 10 people

 For more information on relevant reservation policies, see the backcountry camping reservations page.